 Besides being remote, the really interesting thing here was finding an old bellows inside the cabin.
 I’m sure it was once outside next to what appears to be a crude blacksmith shop but was taken inside for protection from the weather.
 It’s great to see one out in the wild!

-As always, if you find this place, please leave everything you find for the next explorer to find.
+I’ve been asked not to give directions to this place but if you find it, please leave everything you find for the next explorer to find.